 Mental illness is an obstacle, but is not insurmountable.
 Through diligent application of wellness techniques, progress can be achieved, even in the smallest steps.

-We work in cooperation with many local groups including: National Alliance on Mental Illness (NAMI), Depression and Bipolar Support Alliance (DBSA), Mental Health Association of Southestern Pennsylvania, Abington Memorial Hospital, Horsham Clinic, American Foundation for Suicide Prevention, Collaborative Care in Abington, and Montgomery County Emergency Service.
+We work in cooperation with many local groups including: National Alliance on Mental Illness (NAMI), Depression and Bipolar Support Alliance (DBSA), Mental Health Partnerships, (formerly Mental Health Association of Southeastern Pennsylvania,) Abington/Jefferson Memorial Hospital, Horsham Clinic, American Foundation for Suicide Prevention, Collaborative Care in Abington, and Montgomery County Emergency Service.